godotengine/godot-docs/tutorials/optimization/using_servers.rst

 Optimization Using Servers
 ============

 Engines like Godot provide increased ease of use thanks to it's high level constructs and features.
 Most of them are accessed and used via the :ref:`Scene System<doc_scene_tree>`.
-Using nodes and resources simplify project organization and asset management in complex games.
+Using nodes and resources simplifies project organization and asset management in complex games.

 There are, of course always drawbacks